 Katrin Schallenberg's practice focuses on European and French competition law.
 She is regularly assisting clients in large antitrust investigations by the EU Commission and French competition authority, both for abuse of dominance and cartel infringements.

-Katrin has been involved in high-profile investigations in the banking, industrial, energy and IT sectors.
+Katrin splits her time between Paris and Brussels and has been involved in high-profile investigations in the banking, industrial, energy and IT sectors.
 She also has extensive experience in handling complex merger control cases.
-Katrin works very closely with our Brussels office and our teams across the network.

 - Advised a party in the EU Commission investigation into practices relating to the market for credit default swaps